fabtesta/pcml2java-maven-plugin/README.md

 ## Basic Usage

 Include following plugin-block in the pom.xml of your project.
 Define a sourceFolder where your PCML-Files are located and a packageName for the generated classes.

+From version 2.1.0 supports struct arrays

 ```
 <repositories>